-South Carolina high school students face many challenges including higher graduation standards, increasing college entrance requirements and growing workforce demands.
-For students to be successful, high schools must provide a curriculum that is challenging and relevant.
-They must also offer a sequence of courses to assist students in becoming passionate, lifelong learners.
-A framework of curriculum planning aids students and their parents in this process.
-An effective curriculum framework must have high standards and expectations for all students, a rigorous curriculum that prepares them for post-secondary education and engaging instructional strategies designed to help students learn important concepts and ideas in depth.
-The curriculum framework used by Rock Hill Schools includes a rigorous curriculum design and a requirement that each student develop a challenging IGP.
-Working with their parents, counselors and teachers, students develop plans that include academic as well as professional-related courses.
+South Carolina high school students face many challenges including higher graduation standards, increasing college entrance requirements, and growing workforce demands.
+For students to be successful, high schools must provide a curriculum framework that is challenging and relevant.
+Rock Hill Schools' framework of career clusters and majors provides students and families with a sequence of courses to assist students in becoming passionate, lifelong learners who are successful in college, careers, or the military.
+Working with their parents, counselors and teachers, students develop Individual Graduation Plans (IGPs) that include academic as well as professional-related courses.
 Their plans also identify extended learning opportunities that are designed to prepare students for transition to post-secondary education and the workplace.